King of the Sun: King of the Midnight Sun

 In 2014, the album was issued in some territories as a double; the second disc is the same track listing, but all songs have been re-recorded with guitarist Barrington Francis and drummer Peter Wilkinson, who did not appear on the original record.
+Wilkinson beats the drums hard while Barrington Francis plays with a lot of distortion which gives the second disc a very different feel.